EMBRACING THE FUTURE

 2022

-Shanti’s faith and family are her core priorities, and her desire to serve as Supervisor is largely due to her commitment to ensuring Placer County remains an incredible place for them to live, work and play.
+I'm a proud Rotarian and believes in public service as a calling.
+My faith and family are core priorities, and my desire to serve as Supervisor is due to a commitment to ensuring Placer County remains an incredible place for all residents to live, work, raise a family, and retire.